dineshreddynaredla/react-book-repo/patterns/hooks.md

 TODO, explain the life cycle of the effect more here

+### Handling clean up
+TODO show how we can, and should clean up after our hook

 ## Can I create my own Hook?

 ## Let's code some Hooks